adgrant93/InsanityScraper/README.md

 -----
 Use:
 Web driver path is hard coded it doesn't take input yet.
 You can modify line 21 'executable_path' variable with your absolute path, this is just me on my mac.
-You would use "C:\\Folder\\webdriver.exe" for windows for example.
+You would use "C:\\Folder\\chromedriver.exe" for windows for example.
 This person gives a great example (where I got a lot of info on selenium from).

 https://medium.com/jaanvi/headless-browser-in-python-9a1dcc2b608b